xyrncl/Client-Disputes-Analysis-Yellevate/README.md

-# Yellevate: Client Disputes Data Analysis
+# Yellevate: Client Disputes - Data Analysis

 **Overview of the Problem**
-▪ The problem was that Yellevate company has been struggling with client disputes over the past few years (2020-2022).
-  Yellevate defines disputes as clients expressing dissatisfaction with the company’s services and clients refusing payment to the company.
+▪ The Yellevate company has been struggling with client disputes over the past few years (2020-2022).
+Yellevate defines disputes as instances where clients express dissatisfaction with the company’s services and refuse payment.
 ▪ It has imposed a significant financial strain on the company: roughly 20% of the disputes raised against Yellevate led to a payment opt-out and resulted in a 5% yearly revenue loss (USD).

 **Methodology**

 PostgreSQL is used for data cleaning and in-depth analysis, complemented by Excel for visualization and summarization.
 This combination enhances our capacity to extract actionable insights and make informed decisions efficiently.

 **Data Manipulation SQL**

 **i.
 The processing time in which invoices are settled**
 SELECT country, ROUND(AVG(days_settled)) "AVG_days_settle" FROM yellevate_invoices
 GROUP BY country